 I've realized that having a full Catholic mass for our wedding might leave a few of our guests confused about what to do and when to do it.
 If you've ever been to a Catholic mass (or probably any church), there is a lot of sitting, standing, kneeling, responding, etc. I didn't want people to feel lost!
 I found a woman online who put together a really helpful program that she offered for download and then I just went through and edited it for our purposes (you can download my Free Catholic Wedding Program Template here.)
 Please note: the first page is a “cover” page.
 I suggest using a heavier cardstock for the cover.
-Pages 2+3 should be printed as a double sided page so that when you fold it, it functions as a booklet.
+Pages 2+3 should be printed as a double-sided page so that when you fold it, it functions as a booklet.

 Free Catholic Wedding Program Template

 We decided to print the programs ourselves and will just do a piece of cardstock for the cover (which we bought for our invitations) and then a plain piece of paper on the inside.
-We'll probably attach it all with thin black ribbon.
+We'll probably attach it all with a thin black ribbon.
 I'm pretty happy with the way they came out and hope they will make our non-Catholic guests more at ease.

 The first page lists the wedding party, parents, ushers, and celebrants as well as their relation to each of us.

 The inside pages outline the ceremony order.
-In parentheses it says when to sit/stand and also says how to respond if necessary (for the readings, gospel, prayers of the faithful, etc.).
+In parentheses, it says when to sit/stand and also says how to respond if necessary (for the readings, gospel, prayers of the faithful, etc.).

 The second to last page is a general thank you, it reads: